renesas-rdk/rzv2h_rdk_documentation/source/3_ros2_development/sample_apps/arm_teleoperation.rst

 Please replace ``<path/to>install/`` with the actual path to the ``install/`` directory on your RZ/V2H RDK board.

-3. **Optional**: Connect the AglieX Piper Arm and Inspire RH56 hand to the RZ/V2H RDK board if you want to control the real arm and hand.
+3. **Optional**: Connect the AgileX Piper Arm and Inspire RH56 hand to the RZ/V2H RDK board if you want to control the real arm and hand.

 4. Connect a compatible USB camera to the RZ/V2H RDK board for hand detection and landmark estimation.